bruvellu/terebratalia-wnts/wnt.md

 Wnt expression is widely studied, but the receptor-context is lacking in several animal groups.
 From the three major bilaterian lineages, most Wnt studies covers vertebrates and ecdysozoans [@Wiese2018-hi].

+## Spiralia importance for understanding Wnt signaling

 Fewer works have analyzed the Wnt signaling in the Spiralia, a major animal branch with a conserved early development based on spiral cleavage, but a great morphological diversity of larval and adult body patterns [@Hejnol2010-pq; @Martin-Duran2020-yc].
 The analysis of typical spiralians, such as annelids and molluscs, revealed they have retained the ancestral Wnt complement [@Prudhomme2002-cv; @Cho2010-eb; @Janssen2010-dc], in contrast to ecdysozoans which lost several Wnt genes [@Murat2010-np; @Holstein2012-ec; @Chavarria2021-ps].
 For this reason Spiralia have much to contribute to our understanding on the evolution of Wnt axial patterning.
 However, far less is known about Wnt signaling in other spiralian groups.

+## Brachiopoda as an informative spiralian group

 Brachiopoda is a spiralian group of sessile marine organisms with bivalve shells [@Hyman1959-mc].
 Despite its reduced adult morphology, the embryonic and larval stages undergo a series of morphogenetic changes, where a radially symmetric gastrula elongates and becomes subdivided into distinct lobes with different morphologies along the anteroposterior axis [@Conklin1902-xv; @Franzen1969-mx].